Two Senior Poland Military Leaders Resign - UrduPoint

 "Like any soldier, he's entitled to resign without giving a reason," she said.

-Polish media said the two officials, who had been in post since 2018, decided to leave after an extended conflict with Defence Minister Mariusz Blaszczak and were opposed to attempts to involve the army in the campaign for Sunday's closely fought legislative elections.
+Prime Minister Mateusz Morawiecki said that he had only been informed of the incident at the end of April, even though Andrzejczak said he had told those in charge "at the time of the event".

+Donald Tusk, the leader of the largest party in opposition, said he had been told that 10 other senior army officers had also resigned, a claim which has been denied by the general staff.

-The opposition has now demanded the resignation of the defence minister as well.
+The opposition is now calling for the defence minister to step down as well.

 "There's a war in Ukraine, a war in the middle East and the Polish army is falling apart," Krzysztof Gawkowski, head of the parliamentary group of the opposition New Left party, posted on X, formerly Twitter.